CartoDB/documentation/app/content/analytics-toolbox-redshift/sql-reference/lds.md

 **Description**

-Geocodes an input table by adding a column `geom` with the geographic coordinates (latitude and longitude) of a given address column.
+Geocodes an input table by adding a column `geom` with the geographic coordinates (latitude and longitude) corresponding to a given address column.
 This procedure also adds a `carto_geocode_metadata` column with additional information of the geocoding result in JSON format.
 It geocodes sequentially the table in chunks of 100 rows.

 * `input_table`: `VARCHAR(MAX)` name of the table to be geocoded.
 Please make sure you have enough permissions to alter this table, as this procedure will add two columns to it to store the geocoding result.
 * `address_column`: `VARCHAR(MAX)` name of the column from the input table that contains the addresses to be geocoded.
-* `geom_column` (optional): `VARCHAR(MAX)` column name for the geometry column.
+* `geom_column` (optional): `VARCHAR(MAX)` column name for the output geometry column.
 Defaults to `'geom'`.
 * `country` (optional): `VARCHAR(MAX)` name of the country in [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
 Defaults to `''`.

-If the input table already contains a geometry column with the name `geom_column`, only those rows with NULL values will be geocoded.
+If the input table already contains a geometry column with the name `geom_column`, only those rows with NULL values in it will be geocoded.

 **Examples**